-Sometimes getting kids to read over the summer can be a struggle.
-But if you can find fun ways to boost their motivation, your children will have fun reading while school’s out—and keep their literacy skills sharp.
+With all the exciting activities available during the summer, getting kids to read can be a struggle.
+But if you can find new ways to boost their motivation, your children will have fun reading while school’s out—and keep their literacy skills sharp.

-Learn a little more about why it matters to keep kids reading over the summer.
-Plus, read on to the end for a free summer reading challenge printable to make reading exciting.
+Learn more below about why it matters to keep kids reading over the summer.
+Then read on to the end for a free summer reading challenge printable to help make learning exciting all summer long!

-It’s crucial to keep your child reading to prevent them from losing important skills over the summer.
-According to Scholastic, children who read as few as six books during the summer are less likely to have lost reading skills when they return to school.
+It’s crucial to keep your child reading each summer.
+Children who don’t keep reading during summer break are at risk of losing important skills before school starts again.
+Yet according to Scholastic, children who read just six books during the summer are less likely to have lost reading skills when they return to school.

-This means that if your children can make a little bit of time for books each day, they’ll be much more prepared to start the next school year strong!
-It’s a simple but effective way to make sure your child will be ready to succeed in school.
+This means that if your children can make a little bit of time for books and other texts each day, they’ll be much more prepared to start the next school year strong!
+It’s a simple and effective way to make sure your child will be ready to succeed in school.

 Summer Reading List for Kids: 48 Fun Challenges

-To help make reading exciting for your little ones, we’ve put together a summer reading challenges checklist.
-You can download it by clicking on the image below.
-Not only will they be challenged to read in all sorts of places—like in a pillow fort or outdoors—but they’ll also get to explore a ton of different genres, from poetry to fantasy and more..
+To help make reading exciting for your children, download the summer reading challenges checklist below.
+Not only will they be challenged to read in all sorts of unusual places—like in a pillow fort or outdoors—but they will also get to explore different genres, from poetry to science to fantasy, and many more.

-Feel free to adapt this checklist to fit your personal needs.
-Anything you do get your child reading will be great!
+Feel free to adapt this checklist to fit your personal needs and your child’s interests.
+Maybe they will discover they love mysteries and only want to read them all summer.
+Anything you do to support your child’s reading will make a difference!

-If your child doesn’t complete all the challenges by the end of the summer, that’s okay.
-Every day spent reading and trying something new is a success—and will help them practice their literacy skills.
-Plus, they can always get a second chance next summer to read their way through the challenges again.
+If your child doesn’t complete all of the challenges by the end of the summer, that’s okay!
+Every day spent reading and trying something new is a success—and will help them keep their literacy skills strong for the next school year.
+Plus, they can always have fun next summer reading their way through the challenges again!

 12 Free Children’s Books to Help You Complete the Summer Reading Challenge